Fancy Tim Hortons just as bad - The Beaverton

 “We thought you can’t put lipstick on a pig until we realized you totally can,” said executive Linda Belarous.
 “So that’s exactly what we did!”

-Tims execs added that they are especially glad they decided to pay thousands for the new lighting fixtures instead of wasting by giving their employees a living wage.
+Tims execs added that they are especially glad they decided to pay thousands for the new lighting fixtures instead of wasting money by giving their employees a living wage.